Get Ready for an Excellent MOOC Experience

 And there are a few things you can do before the course opens to help ensure your experience is excellent.
 Such as...

-A MOOC includes multiple sections, each of which includes videos, discussions, quizzes, and one or more hands-on exercises.
-A new section opens each week.
+A MOOC includes multiple sections, each of which includes videos, discussions, quizzes, and one or more step-by-step exercises.
+Each week, a new section opens early Wednesday morning (Pacific time).
 Completing a section takes about 2-3 hours, though individual time will vary.

-To watch the videos, participate in discussions, and take quizzes, you go to Esri Academy, sign in with the ArcGIS account you used to register for the course, and start or resume the course.
+• To access the course environment (watch the videos, participate in discussions, complete exercises, take quizzes, etc.), go to Esri Academy, sign in with the same ArcGIS account that you used to register for the course, then start or resume the course from your My Schedule page.

-To complete the hands-on exercises, you access the course as above, but when you start an exercise, you'll open a second (incognito) browser window and sign into a different account than the one you used to register.
+At the beginning of each exercise, you'll open a second (incognito) browser window and sign into your ArcGIS exercise account.
 The exercise instructions will step you through the process—it's easy and soon will feel like second nature.

-• In a MOOC, you use two accounts: your own ArcGIS public account or ArcGIS Online organizational account to access the course itself, and an Esri-provided ArcGIS account provisioned with the software needed to complete course exercises.
+Key Takeaway: In a MOOC, you use two accounts: 1) your own ArcGIS public or organizational account to register and access the course environment on Esri Academy, and 2) an Esri-provided ArcGIS account for the exercises.

 Understand the software setup.

-As just mentioned, everyone who joins an Esri MOOC is given a temporary ArcGIS Online organizational account that's been assigned the software licenses, permissions, and credits needed to complete the hands-on exercises.
-This account is intended for use in the course and is active only while the course is open.
+As just mentioned, everyone who joins an Esri MOOC is given a temporary ArcGIS account that's been assigned the software licenses, permissions, and credits needed to complete the exercises.
+This account is for use inside the course and is active only while the course is open.

 If you're attending a MOOC that uses ArcGIS Pro: